Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 from being included in our measurements, whilst still capturing most of the consumers latency needs.

 This is typically done by measuring the [percentile](https://en.wikipedia.org/wiki/Percentile) in a distribution.
 For
-example: the 99th percentile (or P99) - which could be the latency that the bottom 99% of requests achieve (effectively excluding the top 1% of requests that have the longest latencies).
+example: the 99th percentile (or P99) - which could be the latency that the bottom 99% of requests achieved (effectively excluding the top 1% of requests that have the longest latencies) over a specific time period.

 Our SLI for latency can be defined as:

-> Latency: Measured by the 99th percentile of requests, evaluated every 1 minute.
+> Latency: Measured by the 99th percentile of response latencies of the last minute, evaluated every 1 minute.

-This means that all requests during a single minute are gathered and each requests latency forms a distribution, from shortest to longest latency, and we measure the slowest latency of the fastest 99% (excluding the slowest 1%).
+This means that all response latencies during a single minute are gathered and form a distribution, from shortest to longest latency, and we measure the slowest latency of the fastest 99% (i.e. excluding the slowest 1%).

 Our SLO for latency is then the threshold for what we deem as acceptable latency for example: